Skip to main content

 On the Aftershoot home screen, click on New Album and import your images.

-Once you're done with that, go ahead and click on the Try Now button in the upper right corner of the screen.
+Once you're done with that, go ahead and click on the One-click Cull & Edit button in the upper right corner of the screen.

 Note: One-Click Culling & Editing is only available for RAW & JPEG images, not LR/C1 catalogs.